open-telemetry/opentelemetry-specification/specification/api-tracing.md

 An `Attribute` is defined by the following properties:

 - (Required) The attribute key, which must be a string.
-- (Required) The attribute value, which must be either a string, a boolean value, or a numeric type.
+- (Required) The attribute value, which is either:
+  - A primitive type: string, boolean or numeric.
+  - An array of primitive type values.
+The array MUST be homogeneous, i.e. it MUST NOT contain values of different types.

 The Span interface MUST provide: